tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/快速入门/创建集群_intl_en.md

    - **Storage Billing Mode**:
      - Pay-as-you-go billing is supported, which means you don't need to specify a storage option when you buy.
 TDSQL-C for MySQL is billed by the actual storage used per hour.
      - Monthly subscription billing is supported, which means you need to purchase monthly-subscribed storage space now (billed in the entirety regardless of whether it is used up).
+>?
->?Monthly-subscribed storage space can be purchased only after you select the monthly subscription billing mode.
+>- Monthly-subscribed storage space can be purchased only after you select the monthly subscription billing mode.
+>- For more information on how to select an appropriate billing mode for storage space, see [Selecting Billing Mode for Storage Space](https://intl.cloud.tencent.com/document/product/1098/47633).
    - **Auto-Renewal**: Auto-renew the device monthly upon expiration if your account has sufficient balance.
 2. Complete the **Basic Info** and **Advanced Configuration** settings, select the **Validity Period**, confirm the fees, and click **Buy Now**.
    - **Basic Info**